 - Italian beef stew – chuck roast stewed with red wine, carrots, celery, and mushrooms.

-If you’ve enjoyed this Irish beef stew recipe or any recipe on this site, give it a 5-star rating and leave a review.
+If you’ve enjoyed this Guinness Beef Stew recipe or any recipe on this site, give it a 5-star rating and tell us about it in the comments below.

 - 4 slices thick-cut bacon cut into 1-inch pieces